 We made the beds become fairly maintenance-free by doing some things my neighbor recommended.

 Now, we have much cleaner flower beds with very little weeding to do each year.

-This summer, year four, we did a playground in back yard for the kids and remodeled the front exterior of our home.
+This summer, in year four, we did a playground in the backyard for the kids and remodeled the front exterior of our home.

 We finished up this exterior renovation this fall (2021)…

 My husband and I worked on this all summer.